 Some countries already had bilateral visa agreements in place with each other BEFORE they signed the Schengen agreement.
 This means that some countries have both a bilateral visa agreement AND a Schengen agreement, and using one of them might not cancel out your entitlement to the other.

-New Zealand and Australia are two countries that appear to have such agreements in place with certain countries.
+New Zealand, Canada and Australia are three countries that have such agreements in place with Germany.
 For example, according to a treaty of 1953, an Australian citizen can enter Germany for up to 90 days without a visa, as long as they are a “bona fide non-immigrant”.
-This has nothing to do with the Schengen agreement, which wasn’t even begun until 1985.
-The Australian treaty is said to still be in place.
+This has nothing to do with the Schengen agreement, which didn’t come into force until 1985.
+The Australian treaty is still in place.

 I’ve been here on a residence permit and it’s about to end.
 Do I get my 90 tourist days once it’s finished?